cosmos/gaia/shell_completion/README.md

 This plugin adds completion for the cosmos hub blockchain [`Cosmos Hub`](https://github.com/cosmos/gaia), also known as `gaia`.

-To use it, add `gaiad` to the plugins array in your zshrc file:
+To use it, copy the contents of the folder into `$ZSH_HOME/custom/gaia` and add `gaiad` to the plugins array in your zshrc file:

 ```zsh
 plugins=(... gaiad)